Accidents in the workplace

-There are a number of benefits which you may entitled to while you are out sick.
+There are a number of benefits you may be entitled to while you are out sick.

-The Occupational Injuries Benefit Scheme is a group of benefits for people injured or incapacitated by an accident at work or while travelling directly to or from work.
+The Occupational Injuries Scheme is a group of benefits if you are injured or incapacitated by an accident at work or while travelling directly to or from work.

-Injury Benefit is a weekly payment made to you if you are unfit for work due to an accident at work or an accident while travelling (on an unbroken journey) directly to or from work.
+- Injury Benefit is paid if you are unfit for work due to an accident at work or while you are travelling to or from work.

-Under the Medical Care Scheme you can claim certain medical costs that are not paid by the Health Service Executive (HSE) or covered by Treatment Benefit Scheme.
+- Under the Medical Care Scheme you can claim certain medical costs that are not paid by the Health Service Executive (HSE) or covered by the Treatment Benefit Scheme.

-Disablement Benefit can be paid to you if you suffer a loss of physical or mental faculty because of an accident at work, an accident travelling directly to or from work, or a prescribed disease contracted at work.
+- Disablement Benefit is paid if you lose certain physical or mental abilities because of an accident at work or while you are travelling to or from work.

-You can find out more about these and other payments under the scheme in our document on the Occupational Injuries Benefit Scheme.
+You can find out more about these and other payments under the Occupational Injuries Scheme.

-You may get Illness Benefit from the Department of Social Protection if you cannot work because you are sick or ill.
-You must be aged under 66, covered by the appropriate class of social insurance (PRSI) and satisfy the PRSI conditions.
+You may get Illness Benefit if you cannot work because you are sick or ill.
+You must be under 66, covered by the appropriate class of social insurance (PRSI) and satisfy the PRSI conditions.

 If you do not have enough PRSI contributions, you may qualify for Disability Allowance which is a means-tested payment.
 You may qualify if you have an injury, disease or physical or mental disability that has continued or may be expected to continue for at least one year.